Set up Node.js project with Typescript, ESLint, and Prettier

 touch index.ts

-Open index.ts and paste write the code below, and save:
+Open the file "index.ts" and paste the code below:

 const addition = (a: number, b: number): number => {